 I try my best to stay out of the center aisles of the grocery store.
 Yes, there are some pantry basics on some aisles that I must have, but for the most part, if you want to have a healthy diet, stick to the perimeter, that’s where you’ll find largely fresh ingredients.
 Shelf-stable items, in general, are the less healthy choice.

-Still, there’s that one aisle, and we’ve all walked down it.
-There used to be that this large, cheerful glove with eyeballs large eyeballs that would stare at customers as they figured out what they’d serve for dinner.
-Over the years the glove has gotten smaller, but the options have grown.
-I agree with the premise, everyone needs a handful of meals that come together as quickly as those options, so I thought it might be fun to do a make-it-yourself series based on these skillet meals.
+Still, there’s that one aisle we’ve all walked down.
+There used to be that large, cheerful glove with eyeballs large eyeballs that would stare at customers as they figured out what they’d serve for dinner.
+Over the years, the glove has gotten smaller, but the options have grown.
+I agree with the premise everyone needs a handful of meals that come together as quickly as those options, so I thought it might be fun to do a make-it-yourself series based on these skillet meals.
 You see, a trademark is a very big thing, so I’m purposely vague.
-These skillets in no way represent an actual skillet living or dead any resemblance to a skillet living, or dead is pure –ahem– coincidence?
+These skillets in no way represent an actual skillet, living or dead any resemblance to a skillet, living or dead, is pure –ahem– coincidence?

-I am not copying their recipes, first of all, because I don’t have access to fun things like stabilizers, and I’m helping reduce your sodium intake while I’m at it.
+I am not copying their recipes because I don’t have access to fun things like stabilizers, and I’m helping reduce your sodium intake while I’m at it.
 Additionally, these items are designed to hit the middle of the palate bell curve.
 If you make it yourself, you can always increase or reduce the spices and have something much more tailored to your palate.
-I look at the title and figure out what *I* think it should taste like and get to work.
+I look at the title and figure out what *I* think it should taste like, and get to work.

-Last week’s Taco Skillet was the first and this week we’ve got today’s Philly Skillet and guess what?
-This version does not have cream of something soup, so it’s super easy to make it gluten free if that fits your family’s dietary needs.
+Last week’s Taco Skillet was the first, and this week we’ve got today’s Philly Skillet and guess what?
+This version does not have the cream of something soup, so it’s super easy to make it gluten-free if that fits your family’s dietary needs.
 Don’t eat beef?
 No problem, swap in ground turkey, pork, or chicken.
 HECK, live on the wild side and use seitan if that’s what you prefer.
-(When substituting out the beef, you’ll probably want to add the optional Worcestershire sauce, which does have some glutamates in it, but you’re in control of how much goes into your food)
+(When substituting the beef, you’ll probably want to add the optional Worcestershire sauce.

-- 1 lb ground beef, turkey, chicken, or pork
+- 1 pound ground beef, turkey, chicken, or pork

 - 4 bell peppers, seeded and sliced

-- 1 optional tsp salt* only use this if you use homemade beef or chicken stock.
-Otherwise, you’ll lose the benefit of reducing your sodium intake.
+- 1 optional teaspoon salt* only use this if you use homemade beef or chicken stock.
+Otherwise, you'll lose the benefit of reducing your sodium intake.

-- 2 cups dried pasta -we used elbows just because.
+- 2 cups dried pasta -we used elbows, rotini, bowtie are also good options

 - 2 cups beef stock -hot- divided (1/4 cup and 1 & 3/4 cup)